 This modifier calculates the displacement vectors of particles from two snapshots of the system: a reference (or initial) configuration and a current configuration.
 The displacement vector of a particle is computed by subtracting its reference position from its current position.

 The modifier considers the currently present particle positions as the current configuration.
-The reference particle positions are by default taken from frame 0 of the loaded animation sequence.
-Alternatively, the modifier supports loading the reference particle positions from a separate data file.
+The reference particle positions are by default taken from frame 0 of the loaded animation sequence ("Upstream pipeline" option).
+Alternatively, the modifier supports loading the reference particle positions from a separate data file ("External file" option).